 Delete all assets with the same name from any location and any customer:

-WHERE assetname = '<asset-name>'
+WHERE assetid = '<asset-id>'

 Delete all assets in a specific location:

-WHERE location = '<location-name>'
+WHERE location = '<location>'

 Delete all assets with the same name in a specific location:

-WHERE assetname = '<asset-name>' AND location = '<location-name>'
+WHERE assetid = '<asset-id>' AND location = '<location>'

 Delete all assets with the same name in a specific location for a single customer:

-WHERE assetname = 'my-asset' AND location = 'my-location' AND customer = 'customer'
+WHERE assetid = '<asset-id>' AND location = '<location>' AND customer = '<customer>'

 Delete the assets